Here at the Weld Community Foundation, we like to say we get a front-row seat to all the good happening in Weld County. It’s true—we are blessed

 Funding priority is focused on programming for girls and women and their economic self-sufficiency and self-esteem.
 Within that priority, the Women’s Fund concentrates its funding in two strategic areas: girls’ futures; and girls’ and women’s education, employment, training, and self-development.

-Deadline: Opens May 1st and closes August 31st.
+Deadline: Opens May 15th and closes July 31st.

 Details